peytoncordero/DRI25/data-literacies.md

 }
 ```

 While tiny data is a really popular method of structuring and organizing data, it is not the only way to do so.
-Depending on the type of data you have, it is also not always the best way to structure data.<-->
+Depending on the type of data you have, it is also not always the best way to structure data.<

 ## Evaluation